Jamesits/MindGoWrapper/README.md

 ## Usage

+In backtest panel: Run Cell 0 from a Jupyter notebook in root directory then you are ready to go.

-Reset kernel every time before running. (`pwd` changes every time backtest is run.)
+In Jupyter notebook: Reset kernel every time before running. (`pwd` changes every time backtest is run.)
+Then use the following code.

 ### Cell 0

-Assume your Jupyter notebook is in the root folder:
+Assume your Jupyter notebook is in the root directory:

 ```shell
 !git clone https://github.com/Jamesits/MindGoWrapper.git
 !sh -c "cd MindGoWrapper; git pull"
 ```

 Non-root `pwd` is more complicated; you may not be able to use it in backtest panel.
+You can dig them out yourself; try not get lost in someone's home directory. ;)

 ### Cell 1